 One can enjoy the picturesque surroundings which offer spectacular views of the Western Ghats.
-There are a lot of tourist attractions in Coorg which are frequented visited.
+There are a lot of tourist attractions in Coorg which are frequently visited.
 They widely range from historical forts and monuments to ancient temples, ecological parks, waterfalls and wildlife sanctuaries.
 Excellent opportunities for adventure activities like trekking, angling and river rafting can also be done here.

 Places to See in Coorg